seanbreckenridge/rifleman/README.md

 ```

 For reference, that works by checking the known user-defined mimetypes at `~/.mime.types`, using the builtin [`mimetypes`](https://docs.python.org/3/library/mimetypes.html) python module.
 If that fails to find a mimetype, it runs the command: `file --mime-type -Lb <file>`.

-When this is first run, it will try to download the configuration files into the corresponding directories.

 ### Example